MicrosoftDocs/learn/learn-pr/quantum/tbd-libraries/includes/5-machine-learning-library.md

 The general goal of machine learning classification is to find the optimal set of parameters $\theta$ that yields the best performance.

-#### Circuit centric classifier
+#### Circuit-centric classifier

-The model implemented in the Quantum Machine Learning Library is called *circuit centric classifier* and follows a similar logic.
+The model implemented in the Quantum Machine Learning Library is called *circuit- centric classifier* and follows a similar logic.
 In this model, instead of using a classical function to predict the probabilities, we apply parametrized operations to a register of qubits encoding the sample $x$.
-Then by by measuring one of the qubits and repeating this sequence multiple times we can infer the probabilities associated to each class.
+Then by measuring one of the qubits and repeating this sequence multiple times we can infer the probabilities associated to each class.